DE-RSE/chapter/_pages/jeRSE/index.md

 ## Next meeting

 We will hold the next meeting on **2022-12-14 at 1pm**.
-The impulse topic will be decided by 2022-11-18.
+The impulse topic will be [The Carpentries](https://carpentries.org/).